JinnyK015/JinnyK015/README.md

 ---

 ## what I want to learn and am interested in?
-- Youtube clone coding (learn NodeJS, ES6, Express, Babel) -- 20%<br>
-- Youtube clone coding (get used to React, React hooks, PostCSS) --5%<br>
+- Youtube clone coding (get used to React, React hooks, PostCSS) --10%<br>
-- React Basic concept(include class, understanding Object-Oriented programming) -- 80%
-- TypeScript Basic --ready
+- TypeScript Basic --5%
 ---

 <div>